Lacticaseibacillus paracasei: Cancer

 L. paracasei IMPC2.1 may be a chemoprophylactic in gastrointestinal cells.
 Gastrointestinal cells are susceptible to apoptosis and cell growth from both heat-killed and viable IMPC2.1 strains.

 Lc. paracasei 8700:2 has been isolated from healthy human gastrointestinal mucosa and human feces.
 Strain 8700:2 was also found to inhibit Salmonella enterica and Helicobacter pylori, two pathogens commonly found in the gastrointestinal tract.
 Strain 8700:2 breaks down oligofructose and inulin, while also growing rapidly on both and producing lactic acid as the end product.

 Health concerns

 The manipulation of the gut microbiota is complex and may cause bacteria-host interactions.
 Although probiotics are considered safe, when they are used by oral administration there is a risk of passage of viable bacteria from the gastrointestinal tract to the internal organs (bacterial translocation) and subsequent bacteremia, which can cause adverse health consequences.
 Some people, such as those with immune compromise, short bowel syndrome, central venous catheters, cardiac valve disease and premature infants, may be at higher risk for adverse events.

 Currently, the probiotic strain, frequency, dose and duration of the probiotic therapy are not established.
-Live bacteria might not be essential because of beneficial effects of probiotics seems to be mediated by their DNA and by secreted soluble factors, and their therapeutic effects may be obtained by systemic administration rather than oral administration.
+Live bacteria might not be essential because the beneficial effects of probiotics seem to be mediated by their DNA, and by secreted soluble factors; their therapeutic effects may be obtained by systemic administration rather than orally.